Becky McDonald: Relationships

 Becky formed a friendship with local residents Roy (David Neilson) and Hayley Cropper (Julie Hesmondhalgh).
 Becky's on-screen partnership with Roy was particularly successful.
-Kelly stated it was the turning point in her character's development that won public affection, whilst Neilson stated that it was an "arranged marriage" by producers, delighted with its outcome.
+Kelly stated it was the turning point in her character's development that won public affection, while Neilson stated that it was an "arranged marriage" by producers, delighted with its outcome.
 Becky's first serious romantic relationship in the soap was with builder Jason Grimshaw (Ryan Thomas).
 Their relationship was a turning point in what has been described as a "journey" for the character.
 Kelly spoke of Becky's different attributes in their relationship, during an interview stating: "She absolutely believes that she's 100% in love with him.
 I see it as a very teenage relationship because of the on-off status.
 Becky's very mature in many ways – she's very streetwise and if you needed something, you'd go to Becky and she'd find it for you.
 But emotionally, she's very immature.
 That's a lot to do with why she gets on so well with Roy because he's quite emotionally immature, too.
 It's probably the one level that they do connect on."
 Fans approached the actress in the streets, claiming they were jealous of her because of her on-screen romance with Jason.
 Following her breakup with Jason, and the aftermath which was highly publicised in the media, such as the Daily Mirror.

 She then embarked on an affair with fellow resident Steve McDonald (Simon Gregson).
 Kelly stated during an interview that she felt Becky was "punching above her weight" with Jason.
 Kelly revealed that she felt Steve was the best man for Becky over her previous lover Jason, stating: "Both boys bring out different things in Becky.
 With Jason, they liked going clubbing, and it was no strings attached, I think Becky needs more than that, even though she wouldn't admit it.
 I think, long-term, Steve's better for her."
 When Gregson was interviewed by entertainment website Digital Spy, he was asked if he thought that his character has had a positive impact on Becky's life.
-In reply he stated: "I think he's turned it around.
+In reply, he stated: "I think he's turned it around.
 She was all over the place getting into trouble all the time but he's made her grow up.
 And having a little girl there in Amy, that's made her grow a bit, too.
 She's got responsibilities now.
 She's besotted with him.
 She's still a total pisshead, though!"
 Steve and Becky attempted to marry twice in 2009; their first wedding was given a promotional push from ITV, which aired adverts for the first wedding episodes.
-Their relationship was featured in a series of romantic plots which ITV dubbed the "Summer of Love" season of the soap, with advertisements airing.
+Their relationship was featured in a series of romantic plots which ITV dubbed the "Summer of Love" season of the soap, with advertisements for it airing.